kr-colab/spatial_sims_standard/README.md

-# spatial_sims_standard
-standardizing spatial simulation slim scripts with a template

-Callbacks (in the minimal example)
+# Standardizing spatial simulations on SLiM
+We demonstrate several spatial simulation scripts that can (hopefully) be modified easily by users for their ecological scenarios in mind.

+List of examples:
+- selection
+- maps
+- adult movement
+- mate choice
+- case studies

+In the main directory, we have a minimal example of hermaphrodites on a blank map.
+Here is what each code block does:
-1. Setting up parameters
+## Setting up parameters

-2. Initialize interactions (include sex, etc)
+## Initialize interactions (include sex, etc)
-3. tick 1 first - putting in map
+## tick 1 first - putting in map
-4. reproduction (includes dispersal)
+## reproduction (includes dispersal)

-5. competition (density control)
+## competition (density control)
-6. output
+## output

 Other subdirectories will have their own readme.